open-source-modelling/insurance_python/stationary-bootstrap-calibration/README.md

 The proposed methodology automatically estimates the optimal block size.
 As mentioned in the original paper, the methodology is based on the notion of spectral estimation via the flat-top lag-windows of Politis and Romano (1995).
 The proposed solution is described in the paper [Polis and White (2004)](http://public.econ.duke.edu/~ap172/Politis_White_2004.pdf)

 ### Input
-- The time-series for which the calibration is necessary
+- The time-series for which the calibration is necessary `data`

 ### Output
 - Integer specifying the optimal block length